-This topic will provide a high-level overview of the four types of process flows you can build to help you decide which type of process flow is best for your model.
+This topic will provide a high-level overview of the three types of process flows you can build to help you decide which type of process flow is best for your model.

 Choose this type of process flow if you want to create a centralized brain for the entire model.
 General types of process flows are ideal for creating process flow logic that will need to be globally accessible to many objects in the simulation model.
 A general process flow is a good place to put any labels, variables, or logic that needs to be used by multiple objects in the model.

-Choose this type of process flow if you want to create the brain of one or more fixed resource objects.
-You'd use this type of process flow if you want to create logic for custom FR objects or if you simply want a fixed resource to have additional functionality beyond the standard FlexSim logic for that object.
+Choose this type of process flow if you want to create the brain of one or more objects.
+You'd use this type of process flow if you want to create logic for custom FR objects or if you simply want an object to have additional functionality beyond the standard FlexSim logic for that object.

 Choose this type of process flow if you want to create a sub flow, which is like a small part of a brain that will get used by many different objects.
 A sub flow is a separate process flow that begins running when it is triggered by another activity or event in a different process flow.
 Sub flows are chunks of self-contained logic that will get executed when they are triggered by certain events in the simulation model or general process flow.
 If you are familiar with programming terms, you could think of a sub flow as a function or a subroutine.)
 See Sub Process Flows for more information.